J-1 Scholar Requests

 It is the scholar’s responsibility to ensure that they are legally present in the U.S. and all extensions are timely filed.
 If the scholar has time remaining in their J-1 program category and the host department and scholar wish to continue collaboration, the department and scholar may apply for an extension of status.
 A $50.00 fee will be assessed.
 If the visitor will return home, ISSS should be notified in writing of the date of departure from GSU.
 This information is required to complete the scholar’s record in SEVIS.

 A J-1 Professor or Research Scholar may transfer to another institution within the 5-year limit.
 The next institution prepares a DS-2019 Form and the current sponsor must release them from its sponsorship.
 For example, a J -1 Research Scholar who has been at Emory for one year may transfer to Georgia State’s J-1 program sponsorship and may stay up to four more years.
 Many programs have strict restrictions and may not permit a transfer to another program sponsor’s institution; consult with the Scholar Advisor to discuss specific cases.

 The GSU host department should complete and submit the following at least 2-3 months in advance of the scholar’s proposed stay:

-- ISSS will issue the Form DS-2019 within 2-5 business days of receiving a complete request packet from the host department.
+Please note, ISSS will issue the Form DS-2019 within 5-10 business days of receiving a complete request packet from the host department.
 The host department is responsible for sending the Form DS-2019 to the visitor in his or her home country.